Neverland3124/post-learn/hw2/README.md

 ```

 # Result of the Assignment
-- In folder "/Diagram"
-    - First type of diagram (sequential) will be start with Sequential
-    - Second type of diagram (individual) will be start with individual
 - Code of the BloomFilter
     - nodeHash.c, nodeHash.h, nodeHashjoin.c, execnodes.h
     - we didn't change plannodes.h and nodeHashjoin.h